 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-What is the Vernal Equinox?
+What is Vernal Equinox Day?
 When is it in 2025?
 What to do?
 Its meaning and history

 On this day, when I went to visit my grandparents,

-On this page, we would like to introduce in detail the history, meaning, origin, manners, events, etc. of Vernal Equinox Day.
+This page covers the history, meaning, origin, etiquette, events, etc. of Vernal Equinox Day.

-If you would like to know more about other annual events, customs, and festivals in Japan,
+Also, if you want to know about other annual events, customs, and festivals in Japan,

-" Learn more about annual events in traditional Japanese culture "
+" Learn more about traditional Japanese cultural annual events "

 ---- table of contents ----